VVUQ · Module 3 of 10

 What good work looks like

-Run three systematically refined meshes, confirm the observed order is in the asymptotic range, extrapolate to the exact value, and report the fine result with its GCI band, so the number carries a defensible numerical uncertainty.
+Run three systematically refined meshes, check that the observed order is consistent with asymptotic convergence, extrapolate to estimate the continuum-limit value, and report the fine result with its GCI band, so the number carries a defensible numerical uncertainty.

 Working with AI, and proving it yourself